CT scan slices

 Lung nodules.
 Lung cancer may appear as a small spot in the lungs.
 Unfortunately, many other lung conditions look the same, including scars from lung infections and noncancerous (benign) growths.
 In studies, as many as half the people undergoing lung cancer screening have one or more nodules detected on an LDCT.

 Most small nodules don't require immediate action and will be monitored at your next annual lung cancer screening.
-In some cases, the results may suggest the need for another lung CT scan in a few months to see if the lung nodule grows.
+In some situations, the results may suggest the need for another lung CT scan in a few months to see if the lung nodule grows.
 Growing nodules are more likely to be cancerous.

 A large nodule is more likely to be cancerous.
 For that reason, you might be referred to a lung specialist (pulmonologist) for additional tests, such as a procedure (biopsy) to remove a piece of a large nodule for laboratory testing, or for additional imaging tests, such as a positron emission tomography (PET) scan.